 On March 30, 2001, Intuitive and International Business Machines Corporation ("IBM") jointly filed suit against Computer Motion in the U.S. District Court for the District of Delaware.
-The complaint alleges that by continuing to make, use, sell, and offer for sale its AESOP and ZEUS voice- controlled products, Computer Motion willfully infringes U.S. Patent No. 6,201,984.
+The complaint alleges that by continuing to make, use, sell, and offer for sale its AESOP and ZEUS voice-controlled products, Computer Motion willfully infringes U.S. Patent No. 6,201,984.
 The '984 patent issued to IBM on March 13, 2001, and is exclusively licensed to us under the terms of our 1997 License Agreement with IBM.
 The '984 patent concerns various aspects of controlling movement of surgical instruments with voice commands and predates by several years Computer Motion's development of voice-controlled surgical robots.
 Because Computer Motion's voice-controlled HERMES product interfaces with the AESOP and ZEUS products, HERMES is also implicated in the patent infringement complaint.
+A trial date of June 2002 has been set for this litigation.
 In early June 2001, Computer Motion requested that the District Court transfer this case from Delaware to the Central District of California, where Computer Motion's lawsuit against Intuitive is pending.
-The issue is fully briefed and awaits decision by the District Court.
 In addition, in late June 2001, Computer Motion filed a request to add its own U.S. Patent No. 6,244,809 to the Delaware litigation, alleging we infringe the '809 patent by making, using, selling and offering for sale our da Vinci Surgical System.
-This issue is also fully briefed and awaits decision by the District Court.
-If Computer Motion succeeds in adding its '809 patent into this litigation, and if we cannot defend Computer Motion's allegations of infringement, we may be subject to potential liability for damages, including treble damages, and could be required to cease making, using or selling the affected products, or to obtain license in order to continue to manufacture, use or sell the affected products.
-While we believe we have multiple meritorious defenses to the claims regarding the '809 patent, we cannot assure you that we ultimately will prevail on any issue in the litigation or that we will be able to successfully defend Computer Motion's charges, nor can we provide assurance that any license required would be made available on commercially acceptable terms, if at all.
-Failure to successfully defend against Computer Motion's assertions could harm our business, financial condition and operating results.
-Due to the inherent uncertainties of litigation, we cannot accurately predict the ultimate outcome of this matter at this time and, therefore, cannot estimate the range of possible loss.
+On November 9, 2001, the District Court denied both of Computer Motion's requests, ruling that the litigation will remain in Delaware and that Computer Motion will not be able to add its '809 patent into the suit.
+Due to the inherent uncertainties of litigation, we cannot accurately predict the ultimate outcome of this matter at this time.